shadadu/hackathon_space_effector/README.md

 with the DGM trajectory rollouts.
 Though DGM (with minimal training) is currently generating valid trajectories just like OMPL, it's taking longer times and tries; it could be improved upon with some of these validity checks baked in.

-Online, a free-flying object instantiated by Astrobee provides the object location and pose to the Trajectory Executor Manager, scene planning, and intercept planning services in the moveit container.
+Online, a free-flying object instantiated by Astrobee emulator provides the object location and pose to the Trajectory Executor Manager, scene planning, and intercept planning services in the moveit container.
 Both or either of OMPL and DGM planners are called to generate trajectories for intercepting the object.
 Intercept metrics are then computed for benchmarking DGM.